slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 especially interested in hiring students with the following experience, skills, or criteria:

-- who have significant experience in deep learning and reinforcement learning.
+- who have significant experience in deep learning, reinforcement learning, and vision-language (foundation) models.
 - who have built, fixed, and engineered robotics hardware.
 - who have implemented robotics or physics simulators.
 - who have applied robotics to fields such as agriculture and health care.